haiderali780/React-MUI-UI-Kit/README.md

 ```

 This will start the development server and open the app in your default web browser.
 The app will automatically reload whenever you make changes to the code.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this repository, please fork the repository, make your changes, and submit a pull request.